opulencephp/docs/error-handling.md

   * The exception object being rendered
 2. `$__inDevelopmentEnvironment`
   * Whether or not we are in the development environment

+<h5 id="response-formats">Response Formats</h5>
+If a user is requesting JSON, it'd be nice to return a formatted JSON response when errors occur.
+Opulence provides [Fortune](view-fortune) templates for JSON errors in the skeleton project under the `resources/views/errors/json` directory.

+Even if you're using the standalone `Debug` library, Opulence will format your response to match the requested content type.

+> **Note:** If the user is not requesting JSON, then the appropriate template under `resources/views/errors/html` will be used.

 <h2 id="error-handlers">Error Handlers</h2>
 The error handler handles any errors PHP might throw, such as `E_PARSE` or `E_ERROR`.
 It even handles fatal errors.
 Error handlers have two methods: